Natural wines

-Earlier this year, London importer Liberty Wines emblazoned the first page of its trade list with the words ‘you won’t find any of the so-called natural wines on our list’.
+In 2011, London importer Liberty Wines emblazoned the first page of its trade list with the words ‘you won’t find any of the so-called natural wines on our list’.

 I asked David Gleave MW, Liberty’s managing director, why he had felt compelled to write this.
-According to him, ‘It is important to me that a wine express the character of the grape and the place in which it is grown.
+According to him, ‘It is important to me that a wine expresses the character of the grape and the place in which it is grown.
 Almost all of the natural wines that I have tasted have this expression marred by one fault or another.’

 So what exactly is natural wine?
 Where did it come from, why does it elicit such strong reactions and is it a passing fad or does it really have a future?

 Today the natural wine scene is exploding.
-According to Sylvie Augereau, a wine journalist and author of the natural wine guide book Carnet de Vigne, there are about 400 natural wine producers in france alone, ‘and if you include those who make the odd cuvée, perhaps double that number’.
+According to Sylvie Augereau, a wine journalist and author of the natural wine guide book Carnet de Vigne, there are about 400 natural wine producers in France alone, ‘and if you include those who make the odd cuvée, perhaps double that number’.

-Natural wine fairs are now two-a-penny: france and Italy have a handful, and the UK this year got one of its own, The Natural Wine fair, which I co-founded.
+Natural wine fairs are now two-a-penny: France and Italy have a handful, and the UK this year got one of its own, The Natural Wine fair, which I co-founded.

-There are natural wine producers as far afield as the uS and New Zealand, as well as in lesser-known regions such as Slovenia, Georgia and Serbia.
+There are natural wine producers as far afield as the US and New Zealand, as well as in lesser-known regions such as Slovenia, Georgia and Serbia.
 Paris, New York, San Francisco and Tokyo are mad about the movement and London is now close on their heels.

 Given current media hype, natural wine might seem like the new kid on the block and, in the sense of a movement gathering momentum, that’s true.